 St. Alphonsus Road

 Our staff will be glad to assist and advise you on the correct procedure to use.

 THE OFFICE OF THE OMBUDSMAN

 We hope that we will be able to resolve your complaint satisfactorily.
 However, If you remain unhappy with our response then you can refer your complaint to the Office of the Ombudsman.
 The Ombudsman is fair, independent and free to use.

 The Ombudsman will ask you for details of your complaint and a copy of our final response to your complaint.
 The best way to contact the Ombudsman is by:

 Clicking on the "Make a Complaint" link at www.ombudsman.ie

 6 Earlsfort Terrace

-Please note by making complaint to the council you are consenting to the Complaints Procedure as listed in this document, and your data will be shared with relevant staff listed in procedure, the processing of your data is carried out on the basis of receiving consent.
+Please note by making complaint to the Council you are consenting to the Complaints Procedure as listed in this document, and your data will be shared with relevant staff and the Office of the Ombudsman, where necessary, and the processing of your data is carried out on the basis of receiving consent.
 [Article 6(1)(a) of the General Data Protection Regulations, 2016].